 👨👩👧👦 For a crowd

-If you want to serve this to more than 6-8 people, I suggest doing the skillet version because two recipes won't fit in the Instant Pot.
-I also recommend making sure that two skillets fit in your oven at the same time.
+If you want to serve this to more than 6-8 people, you will have to use two large skillets.
+Triple check that they fit in your oven at the same time.
 If they do, you're good to go!
-Have your ingredients measured and ready before you start and grab an extra pair of hands if you want extra easy cooking.

 🙋 Questions & Answers